rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_controlflow.md

 int count = task.Count().Rows;
 ```

-This would give you the same result, but insteal of doing a `select count(*) from dbo.tbl` the following sql is fired on the database
+This would give you the same result, but instead of doing a `select count(*) from dbo.tbl` the following sql is fired on the database
 ```sql
 select cast(sum([rows]) as int) from sys.partitions where [object_id] = object_id(N'dbo.tbl') and index_id in (0,1)
 ```